digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ---

-# Why is the OAIS important?
+# Why is it good to know about OAIS?

 - __Widely accepted:__  key digital preservation standard
 - __Comprehensive:__ covers ingest to end-user access